AirshipCMS/Docs/02-Quickstart-Guide.md

 ```
 A browser window will pop up prompting you to login through Auth0 (our authentication provider).
 Once you log in successfully, you can close the browser window.

-## 6. <span class="code">airship land</span> to retrieve files.
+## 6. `airship land` to retrieve files.
-Inside of the <span class="code">~/MyFirstAirshipSite directory</span>, run this command to download the base set of files that were generated when you set layouts and templates for your pages and collections:
+Inside of the `~/MyFirstAirshipSite directory`, run this command to download the base set of files that were generated when you set layouts and templates for your pages and collections:
 ```
 airship land
 ```

-This command will generate a <span class="code">compartments</span> directory containing all the Airship files that are necessary for building out your project templates.
+This command will generate a `compartments`directory containing all the Airship files that are necessary for building out your project templates.

-Running <span class="code">airship land</span> will overwrite any files in the <span class="code">compartments</span> directory, so be very careful when you run this command.
+Running `airship land` will overwrite any files in the `compartments` directory, so be very careful when you run this command.

 Using Git?
-If you are working on a team and another developer has already landed and committed the base project files, you don't need to run <span class="code">airship land</span>.
+If you are working on a team and another developer has already landed and committed the base project files, you don't need to run `airship land`.
 Just be sure you have navigated to the root directory of your project before running the next step.

-## 7. <span class="code">airship serve</span> to serve your site locally.
+## 7. `airship serve<` to serve your site locally.
 Start a local development server by using the Airship Launcher serve command.
 ```
 airship serve